When most people think of Mexico, the first things that come to mind are sandy beaches and other fun things.

 Because of their previous work as a mouse-hunter, this mustached companion has innate hunting instincts.

-Because they are outstanding security dogs, they are ideal for taking care of the family.
+Because they are outstanding security dogs and ideal for caring for the family.

 More Facts